 Lets set the record straight folks – there is very little correlation in most circumstances between the two figures.

 In fact some of the biggest perpetrators who misuse this information are Realtors themselves!
 Of course a Realtor who is going to discuss a homes fair market value in relation to it’s assessed value is only going to do so if it sheds a positive light on the property they are marketing.

 Unfortunately the myth of assessed Real Estate values having a strong correlation to their present market value persists because of this.

-Often times the general public gets confused about this because a number of Realtors fail to educate their clients that there is a big difference between the two figures.
+Often times the general public gets confused about this because a number of Realtors fail to educate their clients that there is a big difference between an assessed value vs fair market value.
 Looking at assessed values is about as good as using Zillow.com to figure out what a home is worth!
 If you have done any research on Zillow then you know how inaccurate their home values can be.

-Here in Massachusetts most people realize Real Estate values have dropped in most area by a large percentage over the last five years.
+Here in Massachusetts most people realize Real Estate values have dropped in most areas by a large percentage over the last seven years.
 As values have dropped there were some folks that thought their taxes would come down along with them.
 When people misconstrue that assessed values and fair market values are the same they will generally arrive at this conclusion.

 In theory this should be the case but assessed values are nothing more than a yard stick for a municipality to collect an appropriate amount of taxes to sufficiently cover the state and local appropriations chargeable to the city or town.

 So what this means is the town is going to need to get “X” amount of money every year to run the municipality.
 If market values of homes are dropping assessments will eventually catch up to them but in the meantime towns will increase the tax rate as necessary to ensure they still get the funds necessary to cover their budget.